 This field appraisal staff is responsible for collecting and maintaining property characteristic data for classification, valuation, and other purposes.
 Accurate valuation of real and personal property by any method requires a comprehensive physical description of personal property, and land and building characteristics.
-This appraisal staff is responsible for administering, planning and coordinating all activities involving data collection and maintenance of all commercial, residential and personal property types located within the boundaries of Wise County and the jurisdictions of this appraisal district.
+This appraisal staff is responsible for administering, planning and coordinating all activities involving data collection and maintenance of all commercial, residential and personal property types located within the boundaries of Hood County and the jurisdictions of this appraisal district.
 The data collection effort involves the field inspection of real and personal property accounts, as well as data entry of all data collected into the existing information system.
-The goal is to periodically field inspect residential, commercial, and personal properties in the district every year.
-The appraisal opinion of value for all property located in the district is reviewed and evaluated each year.
+The goal is to periodically field inspect residential, commercial, and personal property located in the district is reviewed and evaluated each year.

-- Personnel The appraisal activities are conducted by 7 appraisers. - Data The data used by filed appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
-The data is printed on a property record card (PRD), or personal property data sheets.
+- Personnel The appraisal activities are conducted by 7 appraisers - Data The data used by field appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
+The data is downloaded in tablets for review.
 Other data used includes maps, sales data, fire and damage reports, building permits, photos and actual cost and market information.
 Sources of information are gathered using excellent reciprocal relationships with other participants in the real estate market place.
 The district cultivates sources and gathers information from both buyers and sellers participating in the real estate market.